Resources & Reports

 FQHCs/RHCs

-- PM/RTM Services: Effective January 1, 2024, RHCs and FQHCs are paid for RPM/RTM services when a minimum of 20 minutes of qualifying non-face-to-face RPM services are furnished during a calendar month.
-RHCs and FQHCs are also paid for the initial set-up and patient education on use of the equipment that stores the physiologic data for RPM/RTM services.
+• RTM Services: Effective January 1, 2024, RHCs and FQHCs are paid for RTM services when a minimum of 20 minutes of qualifying non-face-to-face RTM services are furnished during a calendar month.
+RTM services include remote monitoring of respiratory system status, musculoskeletal status, therapy adherence, or therapy response.
+RHCs and FQHCs are also paid for the initial set-up and patient education on use of the equipment that stores the physiologic data for RTM services.

-- CHI/PIN Services: Effective January 1, 2024, RHCs and FQHCs are paid for CHI/PIN services when a minimum of 60 minutes of qualifying non-face-to-face CHI services are furnished during a calendar month.
+• CHI Services: Effective January 1, 2024, RHCs and FQHCs are paid for CHI services when a minimum of 60 minutes of qualifying non-face-to-face CHI services are furnished during a calendar month.
+CHI services include coordination of care, facilitation of access to services, and communication between settings to address the SDOH need(s) that may interfere with, or present a barrier to, the diagnosis or treatment of a patient.

-- PIN-Peer Support Services: Effective January 1, 2024, RHCs and FQHCs are paid for PIN-PS services when a minimum of 60 minutes of qualifying PIN-PS services are furnished during a calendar month.
+• PIN-Peer Support (PIN-PS) Services: Effective January 1, 2024, RHCs and FQHCs are paid for PIN-PS services when a minimum of 60 minutes of qualifying PIN-PS services are furnished during a calendar month.
+PIN-PS services include the treatment of high-risk behavioral health conditions.

 CONDITIONS